khchimi-Othmen/OBP_STB_MS-Branch/README.md

 ## Build and Deploy

-This microservice is available as a Docker image with a dynamic timestamp-based tag that changes each time it's built.
+This microservice is available as a Docker image with timestamp-based tags that correspond to specific build times.
+You can pull and run the Docker image using a specific tag as follows:

-### Running the Docker Image

-To run this microservice locally using Docker, follow these steps:

-1. Pull the latest Docker image from Docker Hub with the dynamic tag:
+1. **Choose a timestamp-based tag** from the available options on Docker Hub.
+Each tag corresponds to a specific build of the microservice.

+2. **Pull the Docker image** with the selected tag.
+Replace `<timestamp-tag>` with the desired timestamp-based tag.
+For example, to pull an image created on September 23, 2023, at 18:27:43, you can use the following command:

    ```bash
    docker pull khchimiothmen/ms-bank_branch:20230923182743